zWolfrost/spotify-dlp/README.md

 - **2.5.0**:
 <br>- Added config file support.
 <br>- Added comma (",") support for `--slice` argument.
-<br>- The item type can be now specified in the search query; Removed `--type` argument.
+<br>- The item type can be now specified in the search query; removed `--type` argument.